The new version of Faketoken Malware Targets Uber-Like Apps to Steal Banking Credentials.

 Kaspersky Lab has noted that the current favorite of cyber criminals is the taxi-like apps and the most popular services in this category are being targeted nowadays such as Uber.
 The threats are various, such as “the malware and that infected users face SMS message redirection for password intervention and the threat of having all their comms recorded and sent off for bad purposes” to name a few.
 The malware is designed not just to steal banking credentials but also to spy on SMS messages and monitor phone calls.

-It is a known fact that banking industry has always remained the prospective target of fraud schemes and other scams, but the targeting of a taxi or ride-sharing services is relatively new.
+It is a known fact that the banking industry has always remained the prospective target of fraud schemes and other scams, but the targeting of a taxi or ride-sharing services are relatively new.
 This hints at the fact that cyber criminals are trying to expand their domain and spread their range to other, unconventional areas apart from strictly financial apps.
 This calls for enhanced security of the apps by their owners and developers to ensure users’ protection.

 A security expert at Kaspersky Lab Viktor Chebyshev states: “Previous response involved the implementation of security technologies in apps that significantly reduced the risk of theft of critical financial data.
 Perhaps now it is time for other services that are working with financial data to follow suit.”